steqeq/0000/docs/sphinx/reference/gpu_libraries/fft.md

 :::{grid-item-card} hipFFT
-hipFFT is a compatiblity layer for GPU accelerated FFT optimized for AMD GPUs using rocFFT. hipFFT allows for a common interface for other GPU FFT libraries.
+hipFFT is a compatiblity layer for GPU accelerated FFT optimized for AMD GPUs using rocFFT. hipFFT allows for a common interface for other non AMD GPU FFT libraries.

 - [Changelog](https://github.com/ROCmSoftwarePlatform/hipFFT/blob/develop/CHANGELOG.md)